IOR Africa

 Imagine a world where trading across 54 African countries is as simple as doing business locally.
 That’s the vision of the African Continental Free Trade Area (AfCFTA)—a landmark African trade pact reshaping how goods and services flow across the continent.
-Whether you run a small business, a growing startup, or a multinational, this continental free market opens vast opportunities by breaking down barriers and connecting 1.3 billion people.

 What is the African Continental Free Trade Area (AfCFTA)?